alphasights/paint/README.md

 ...
 ```

-* Run `npm publish`, preferably on master.
+* Run `npm publish` on master.

 * Generate Documentation:

 ```
 npm install -g sassdoc
 npm install -g sassdocify
-// run the above just once
+// run the above only the first time you do this

 bin/docs
 ```

 _This is going to push documentation to a `gh-pages` branch that automatically updates http://alphasights.github.io/paint/_

-If the changes you've made affect any `ember-cli-paint` component you also need to:
+If the changes you made affect any `ember-cli-paint` component you also need to:

 - Update paint's version in ember-cli-paint `index.js` and `bower.json`
 - Release a new version of `ember-cli-paint`